game-caster/dashboard/README.md

-# Dashboard
+# GameCaster
-Just for fun...
+A mockup website.